-If you have a Juliet door (a la Peter Pan) that you need to lock up, you may need actual locks — head on over to doorknob covers to see our picks for door locks.
+If you have a Juliet door (a la Peter Pan) that you need to lock up, you may need actual locks…. head on over to doorknob covers to see our picks for door locks.
 Another option is to install something heavy-duty, like a deadbolt.

-- Remove/Tie-up any cords from hanging blinds or window coverings, by:
+Be sure to remove/tie-up any cords from hanging blinds or window coverings, by:

 *Note: parents aren’t crazy about either of these two products (they’re cheap), but the cord wraps seem to hold up a little better.

-- Other measures to help:
+Other measures to help with babyproofing windows: